StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 > - If the outermost layer of the JSON data is an array structure, you need to set `"strip_outer_array"="true"` in the `PROPERTIES` to strip the outermost array structure.
 Additionally, when you need to specify `jsonpaths`, the root element of the entire JSON data is the flattened JSON object because the outermost array structure of the JSON data is stripped.
 > - You can use `json_root` to specify the root element of the JSON-formatted data.

-#### StarRocks table contains derived column generated using CASE expression on JSON data
+#### StarRocks table contains derived column generated using CASE expression

 You need to use the matched mode for the Routine Load job.
 That is, you need to specify `jsonpaths` and `COLUMNS` parameters when creating the Routine Load job.
 The `jsonpaths` parameter specifies the keys of the JSON data to be loaded, and the `COLUMNS` parameter specifies the expressions.